 Shauna Lee Lange is a multi-disciplinary futurist, writer, artist, and researcher.
 Her exploration and inquiry centers on the question of what is sacred in art, science & tech, culture & faith, and how the meaning of sacred is an ever-changing landscape.
 Lange is a frequent writer and contributor to industry and academic journals focused on the intersections of art, theology, and more.
 Her writings and artwork have recently appeared in Christians in the Visual Arts; Faith and Form: The Interfaith Forum on Religion, Art, and Architecture; SEEN; the Boca Beacon, and Edge of Faith Magazine.
-She has been featured in Roughhewn People; World Net Daily; Cloth Paper Scissors; and Somerset Studio Gallery, to name a few.
-She is a also a regular contributor to AIA’s Interfaith Design Knowledge Community.
-A few art writing samples appear below.
+Lange has been featured in Roughhewn People; World Net Daily; Cloth Paper Scissors; and Somerset Studio Gallery, to name a few.
+She is a also a past contributor to AIA’s Interfaith Design Knowledge Community.

 In addition to her writing and research, Lange works to place contemporary art in traditional and non-traditional sacred spaces for creative placemaking and community development.
-She curates for Sacrosanct Gallery: Sacred Art in Contemporary America.
+She curates for Sacrosanct Gallery.
 She is also the founder of a large, interconnected global network of over 20,000 art literati and accomplished professionals.
 Lange has been a guest speaker at conferences and galleries and regularly participates in academic and industry symposia in the field, including Explore Mars/NASA’s Humans to Mars Summit (2018); and Architecture and Culture Spirituality Forum (2017).

 Faith and Leadership